raccoon-lang/raccoon/docs/compiler/NEW_IDEAS.md

 ##

+:warning: This section is unfinished and contains a rough idea of how I want things to work.

-You may wonder how the compiler resolves the type of `mixed` variable in the following example to a dynamically dispatched type.
+You may wonder how the compiler determines the type of a container that stores values of different types.

 ```py
 class Vec[T]: